Do we wake up to the dream or from the dream?

 It is assumed that there is a separate entity that can awaken either to or from the dream.

 There isn’t such an entity.
 It is an unexamined assumption.
+That is the very fact that is revealed in awakening.

 That is what should be meditated on to remove the spiritual thorn the seeker carries stuck in his/her mind.